Wyscout: Early versions

-The Wyscout Platform is a database containing information about footballers.
-It was published online in March 2008, with the name "Wiscout", and that version was called 0.1.
-The platform consisted in a website where it was possible to order DVDs via Express Courier and to browse the footballer stats as height, weight, etc.

-In December 2008, the company started to provide standalone online HTML webpages with an embedded online video player to stream the football matches requested by their clients (Wiscout 0.2).

-Wiscout Platform 0.3 was released and made accessible from Google Chrome in February 2009, there was the possibility to watch streamed football matches within the online platform, there was a small quantity of games available at the beginning.
+The Wyscout Platform is a database centered around football player information.
+Initially launched online in March 2008 as "Wiscout" (version 0.1), it offered basic player statistics and DVD ordering services.
+By December 2008, the platform evolved (version 0.2) to include online streaming of requested matches through standalone HTML webpages.
+Further development led to the release of Wiscout Platform 0.3 in February 2009, enabling users to watch streamed matches directly within the Google Chrome browser.
+While this version marked a step towards in-platform streaming, the available match content was limited at the time.

 Wiscout Platform

 In Spring 2009, the company released Wiscout Platform 1.0 through customized Set-top boxes, it was possible to have access to the video database through an HDTV.
 In Spring 2010, the name of the product was changed in Wyscout Platform.

 Wyscout Platform 2

-It was published online as a website on March 5, 2010.
+It was published online as a website on 5 March 2010.
 The GUI of this version was very different from the previous one, displaying flags of all the nations in the home page, and the submenus displayed lists of all the leagues, teams, and players of the selected country.